xdmushui/partner-center-sdk/develop/upload-a-list-of-devices-to-create-a-new-batch-for-the-specified-customer.md

 ## Prerequisites

 - Credentials as described in [Partner Center authentication](partner-center-authentication.md).
-This scenario supports authentication with both standalone App and App+User credentials.
+This scenario supports authentication with App+User credentials.
+Follow the [secure app model](enable-secure-app-model.md) when using App+User authentication with Partner Center APIs.
 - The customer identifier.
 - The list of device resources that provide the information about the individual devices.